Ford City, Pennsylvania: Early history

-In 1886, Ford City submitted and received its charter from the Commonwealth of Pennsylvania.
-One of the men who delivered the original charter to Harrisburg was Robert Naismith, brother of James Naismith, the inventor of basketball.
+On July 1st, 1898, Ford City submitted its charter, which was approved September 21st, 1898.
 Previously part of Manor Township, Ford City Borough became one of the fastest-growing boroughs in the United States, gaining over 3,000 in population in only 10 years.
 Drawing workers and their families from over 35 identifiable European ethnic groups, Ford City became the quintessential example of America’s melting pot.
 Uniquely, Ford City never experienced racial or ethnic strife- Ford’s glass factory made all men equal.

 Through the early 20th century, Ford’s company, Pittsburgh Plate Glass Company (now PPG Industries), became the leading manufacturer of glass in the entire world.
 Producing a better type of glass at a lesser price than its European competitors.
 PPG’s efficiency and product quality virtually ended the importation of European glass to the United States.
 As demand increased, the need for more laborers in the Ford City Works factory also increased.
 The town grew daily.

 Through the early part of the 20th century, Ford City prospered.
 It touched every skyscraper of the United States in the glass that formed the exteriors of the magnificent structures.
 The common bond was found in the changing of the shifts at PPG and at the Friday-night basketball games.
 Ford City High School basketball has seemingly prospered the life of the town.
 Winning the section title was an annual event, and the teams amassed a Western Pennsylvania Interscholastic Athletic League (WPIAL) record 34 section titles.
 It used to be said that every garage in every alley in Ford City had a basketball hoop attached to it.
 Boulder Park became a mecca of summer league basketball, drawing teams from as far away as Pittsburgh and New Castle.